jvoros/patientassignmenttool/README.md

 ### Board Functions
 Aside from `board.get`, all the other methods return a `state` object.
 There is higher-order function wrapper that uses the `state` object to build a new `board` that is returned by `board.get()`.

-The higher-order function in `board.js` passes in `board` as the first argument to each method.
+The higher-order function in `board.js` passes in `state` as the first argument to each method.
+Therefore, `board.state` is the one source of truth.

 #### &rarr; `board.get()`